furawa/OC_data_analyst_projects/README.md

-# All the projects of the Openclassrooms Data Analyst path
+# All the projects of the Openclassrooms Data Analysis Bachelor degree